adelinewang679/CMCV_FA18/documents/design-journey.md

 #### Participant 3

 1. Who is your participant, e.g., what is their name, where do they comes from, what is their job, characteristics, etc.?
 Eliza Christman-Cohen is a junior at Cornell University studying Earth and Environmental Sciences.
 She's from NYC from an upper-class family and played volleyball in high school.
+She is thinking about trying to manage the varsity or one of the club teams.

 2. Does your participant belong to your target audience of the site?
 (Yes / No)